-How Many ACH Do We Need – For the purposes of those extremely sensitive to mould and VOCs, we want about 5-10 air exchanges per hour.
-To maximise how much air in the room the air purifier can process, put it in a central location.
+How Many ACH Do We Need – For the purposes of those extremely sensitive to mold and VOCs, we want about 5-10 air exchanges per hour.
+To maximize how much air in the room the air purifier can process, put it in a central location.

 How Do You Calculate the ACH From a Unit’s Specs – You always want to find the CFM of the unit.
 The CFM is the capacity of the unit to move air – how much air it moves through the machine.
 CFM stands for Cubic Feet Per Minute.
 You need the CFM to calculate ACH.
 I have two calculators here to properly size these units.